The Samaritan

-The Samaritan, known as Fury in the United Kingdom, is a 2012 crime drama film co-written and directed by David Weaver, and starring Samuel L. Jackson.
+The Samaritan, known as Fury in the United Kingdom, is a 2012 Canadian crime drama film co-written and directed by David Weaver, and starring Samuel L. Jackson.
 A trailer was released on its website.

 Plot

 Foley gets out of prison after 25 years, for killing his best friend and grifting partner.
 His partner's son, Ethan, takes him to Xavier's nightclub and tries to recruit him into a grift he's planning, and Foley turns it down, saying he wants to go straight.
 Ethan goes to the kitchen area where Xavier is dealing with someone who has been caught stealing from him.
 Xavier leaves it with Ethan to recover the stolen money.

-When his initial efforts fail, Ethan tricks Foley into sleeping with Foley's daughter, Iris, the daughter he never knew he had, he starts building a relationship with his addict daughter, but it's not a father-daughter relationship, Iris reveals that she is in financial debt to Ethan.
+When his initial efforts fail, Ethan sets in motion a plan that leads Foley to come to the aid of Iris, a young addict being harassed in a bar.
+Foley and Iris eventually enter into a relationship, and she reveals that she is in financial debt to Ethan.

-Ethan reveals to Foley that Iris is his daughter, and uses her as leverage to force him to do the job.
+After Foley and Iris have started sleeping together, Ethan reveals to Foley that Iris is his daughter.
+He uses her as leverage to force Foley to do the job.
 Ethan has sent Jake to Iris's apartment to kill her, and Foley races to save her.
 Foley sends a battered Jake back to Xavier.

-Foley visits Iris's Grandmother who confirms Iris's identity and is sickened by what he has done.
+Foley visits Iris's grandmother who confirms Iris's identity and is sickened by the unintended incest.

-The grift is put into place, and it's revealed that Xavier is the Mark.
+The grift is put into place, and it's revealed that Xavier is the mark.

 Foley's female accomplice is found hanging having committed suicide, Iris takes her place in the scam.

-During the Grift to con Xavier out of $8 million, and after a series of altercations between Foley, Xavier, Ethan and Iris, Iris is wounded by Ethan, and it's revealed that Iris knows that Foley is her father, Ethan is shot and wounded, Xavier tries to escape but is killed by Foley.
+During the grift to con Xavier out of $8 million, and after a series of altercations between Foley, Xavier, Ethan and Iris, Iris is wounded by Ethan, and she reveals that she had eventually deduced that Foley is her father.
+Ethan is shot and wounded, Xavier tries to escape but is killed by Foley.
 Foley returns to Iris who is again shot and mortally wounded by Ethan, Foley then kills Ethan.
 Foley rushes away to a doctor with his daughter who is desperate for a blood transfusion to save her life.
 Foley volunteers as he is a compatible blood type, but dies during the procedure.

-Iris flees to a far away land, she visits a bank and checks that the money from the Grift is in her account.
+Iris flees to a far away land, she visits a bank and checks that the money from the grift is in her account.